How can we help you?

 In the Tools menu, select Macros > Macro Editor.

-2.In the opened Edit Macros window, select the macro from the list.
+2.In the Macro Editor window, select the desired macro from the list.

-All changes made to the script are saved automatically.
+Changes to the macro code are saved automatically.

 Debug a macro

-Before you start the macro debugger, set the debugger breakpoints in the macro script.
-To do this:
+Before you run the macro debugger, set the debugger breakpoints in the macro code.
+To do this, proceed as follows:

-On the Sidebar, click clip0002 Macros.
-In the macros pane, place the cursor over the title of the macro that you want to edit and click clip0003 Edit.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

-3.Set the first debugger breakpoint.
-To do this, click to the right of the line number where you want to create a breakpoint.
+2.Set the first debugger breakpoint.
+To do this, click to the right of the line number where you want to toggle a breakpoint.
 The breakpoint will be marked with the macros_breakpoint icon.

 To delete a breakpoint, click it with the mouse.

 1.Click macros_debug Debug.
-The macro debugging process will begin.
-If the script of a macro contains breakpoints, the debugging process will stop on the line that contains the first breakpoint.
+The macro debugging process will start.
+If the macro code contains breakpoints, the debugging process will stop at the line that contains the first breakpoint.
 If there are no breakpoints, the debugging process will stop at the first line of the macro.

-2.To manage the debugging steps, use the following buttons:
+2.To control the debugging steps, use the following buttons:

 macros_step_into Step Into: Perform one debugging step or step into the body of the function, if there is one in the current debugging position.